zero24x/nlove/README.md

-# NLove - A new way of meeting people
+# NLove - A new way to meet people on the blockchain

-Nlove - meet new people on the blockchain, have you found your Nlove yet?!

 NLove is a tool to meet new people using the blockchain on NKN protocol.
 User can join with their profile (e.g. Name: John, Year of birth: 1945, About text: